baile035/chenz_CV/_pages/about.md

 Bio
 ----------
 <p align="justify">
 Zhen Chen received the M.S. degree in Software Engineering form Xiamen University in 2012 and the PhD degree in electronic engineering from South China University of Technology, Guangzhou, China, in 2019.
-From 2020 to 2023, he was a Research Fellow with the Hong Kong Applied Science and Technology Research Institute, Hong Kong.
-He is now an associate professor at the School of Electronic and Information Engineering, Shenzhen University, China.
+From 2020 to 2023, he was a Research Fellow with the Hong Kong Applied Science and Technology Research Institute （ASTRI）, Hong Kong.
+He is now an associate research fellow at Department of Electrical Engineering, City University of Hong Kong.
 </p>

 <p align="justify">
 His current research interests include array signal processing, Integrated radar and communication, channel estimation, UAV communications and 5G/6G networks.
 He has served as Technical Program Committee (TPC) Co-chair/member and Session Chair for a number of conferences.
 He was the Exemplary Reviewer of several IEEE journals.
 He was a co-recipient of EAI AICON 2021, ICICSP 2022, ICICSP2023 Best Paper Awards.
 He is currently serving as an Editor for Wireless Communications and Mobile Computing.